Click on slideshow photos for description

 Photo 12: A 'movie night', Aug.
 2018

 Meanwhile, over the last two decades, many astronomy-enthusiasts have found that the memorial park here at Petrova Gora is a prime place to enjoy the night sky, as this location experiences very little light pollution.
 Notably, this site permits unique and rare glimpses of the Milky Way (Photo 13).
 As a result, a group called the Beskraj Astronomical Society formed in 2006 and began to organize community star-gazing events adjacent to the Petrova Gora monument.
 As a consequence of their efforts, in 2019 Petrova Gora was proclaimed an International Dark Sky Park by the International Dark Sky Association, making it one of only 15 sites in Europe and the only in Croatia.
-The most significant event of Beskraj star-gazing group is observing the Perseid Meteor Shower every year in August.
+The most significant annual event of Beskraj star-gazing group is observing the Perseid Meteor Shower every year in August.

 Photo 13: Milky Way from Petrova Gora [credit: Mark O'Neill]